MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-nsg-quickstart.md

    ms.date="08/08/2016"
    ms.author="iainfou"/>

-# Opening ports and endpoints
+# Opening ports to a Linux VM in Azure
-You open a port, or create an endpoint, in Azure by creating a network filter that allows traffic to your chosen port on a subnet or virtual machine (VM) network interface.
+You open a port, or create an endpoint, to a virtual machine (VM) in Azure by creating a network filter that allows traffic to your chosen port on a subnet or VM network interface.
 You place these filters, which control both inbound and outbound traffic, on a Network Security Group attached to the resource that receives the traffic.
 Let's use a common example of web traffic on port 80.

 ## Quick commands
 To create a Network Security Group and rules you need [the Azure CLI](../xplat-cli-install.md) in Resource Manager mode (`azure config mode arm`).